Services, Guides, and Information

 Service

 If you have a project that benefits your community and the environment, you can apply for a Community Watershed Stewardship Program (CWSP) grant of up to $12,000.
-The two-page pre-application for projects is due January 6, 2023, by 4 p.m.
+The two-page pre-application for projects is due the last week of January.

-The Community Watershed Stewardship Program provides funding for native plants that benefit water quality and the watershed.
-Gift certificates from Bosky Dell Native Nursery are available to community groups or individuals planning to improve community spaces.
-Applications accepted year-round.
+The Community Watershed Stewardship Program provides funding for native plants that provide environmental benefits.
+Vouchers from nurseries are available to community groups or individuals planning to improve community spaces.
+Applications are accepted year-round.

 See something we could improve on this page?
 Give website feedback.